Public Transit Improvements

 There are many ways to improve public transit service and Encourage transit ridership:

-· Improved coordination among transit modes, such as buses, trains, ferries and airports.
+· Improved coordination among modes - buses, trains, ferries and airports.

-· HOV Priority (HOV lanes, busways, queue-jumper lanes, bus-priority traffic signals, and other measures that reduce delay to transit vehicles).
-Grade separate transit lines, so they are not delayed by cross-streets and traffic congestion.
+· Transit Priority - bus lanes, queue-jumper lanes, bus-priority traffic signals, and other measures that reduce delay to transit vehicles.
+Grade separation so transit is not delayed by cross-streets and traffic congestion.

 · Reallocate Road Space to transit and walking.